Nate Ramsey, Ph.D., Director

-Jim Fetzer is the Chief of the Research Branch in the International Economics Directorate of the U.S. Bureau of Economic Analysis.
+Jim Fetzer is the Research Data Center Administrator in the International Economics Directorate of the U.S. Bureau of Economic Analysis.
 His current research is focused on measuring international trade and investment.
 Previously, he worked as an International Economist at the U.S. International Trade Commission for 15 years.
 He earned his Ph.D. in economics from Boston College.

 Nicole Nestoriak, Chief, Compensation Research and Program Development Group